challengehub/public-data/challenges/f2e9d4c6-ce34-437b-aef1-126dadbfb5e3.challenge.md

 ## Solution form
 The solution is given in the book.
-To indicate that you have completed the challenge, just rate the difficulty.
+To indicate that you have completed the challenge, please rate the difficulty.
 Please discuss anything you are unsure about in class.